RegiByte/emergent/README.md

 });
 ```

-**Important**: Async errors are caught **after** the event loop continues.
+**Note:** Async errors are caught after the event loop continues.
 The event loop never blocks waiting for async effects to complete.

-If you don't provide `onExecutorError`, async errors are logged to console to prevent silent failures:
+Without `onExecutorError`, async errors log to console to prevent silent failures:

 ```
 [Emergent] Unhandled async error in executor 'http:fetch': TypeError: Failed to fetch